 I am aware of when I need rest.
 I have weak points I didn’t have before.
 Aggression, from men in particular, causes me to prickle like a hedgehog or porcupine.
 If I feel threatened by a man, my response may be erratic.
 But those occasions are rare.

 I am grateful for the new friends I have made at work who were great company and with whom I have enjoyed “surface relationships” with – I needed some light-hearted, easy-going chit chat about nothing especially important, but just to be able to make each other laugh (my new friends have not known about my high-profile life where I travelled extensively and worked with thousands of people, nor of the challenges I faced).
 I don’t need to tell everyone about those challenges.
+In fact, I have noticed that as soon as people know there has been a traumatic event in your life, they either seem fascinated or start dishing out the most bizarre advice, when they do not know all the facts.
+So these new friends are better off being just for laughs.

 During the last three years, I have gone from surviving each day…to thriving each day.
 Recently I received some feedback when I was working on a project.
 My supervisors don’t know anything about the challenges I have faced in the past.
 But they said I am gregarious and have an infectious joy for life and enthusiasm for every task I undertake.
 They say I make other people feel better and make the working environment a pleasure for everyone.
 It’s really really encouraging to be given that kind of appraisal of your personality.
 It means so much, because I had to fight to keep myself from sinking into dark places emotionally.